kirkhofer/data-ai/aoai/README.md

 ## Caption Cam
 This solution bring together a photo and Custom Vision 4.0 to turn a picture (from your web cam) into a text description

-> NOTE: This requires a Cognitive Services resource.
-Why is this in the aoai folder?
-Just wait...DALL-E being added
+> NOTE: This requires a Cognitive Services resource

 <img src="img/caption-cam.png" alt="Sample Caption Cam" width="512"/>